Attractions to Visit in Hampi

 Virupaksha Temple

 Virupaksha Temple, dedicated to Lord Shiva, is located in the heart of Hampi and is one of the oldest living temples in India.
-This temple takes you to a whole new era as you enter through its towering gopuram (gateway tower).
-Buzzing with prayers and religious rituals every day, this temple offers a beautiful experience to all visitors.
+Featured in several Hampi tour packages, this temple takes you to a whole new era as you enter through its towering gopuram (gateway tower).
+Buzzing with prayers and religious rituals every day, it offers a beautiful experience to all visitors.

 Location: South banks of Tungabhadra river, Hampi, Karnataka 583239